ErdalNayir/Algoritma_ve_programlama_proje/README.md

 Even though Algorithm's predictions are wrong,Purpose of this project is to measure our understandings of string operations and how well we implemented those operations to our project.

-I and my teammate got 98 points out of 100 form this project(not 100 because of we made a small mistake about euclid distance)
+I and my teammate got 98 points out of 100 from this project(not 100 because of we made a small mistake about euclid distance)